-The book is for sale at my Mendocino office (45051 Ukiah Street, above Mendocino Market), on the Think in the Morning website via PayPal, at Gallery Books and The Book Loft in Mendocino, and at Amazon, Barnes & Noble and other online outlets including in Ebook format.
+The book is for sale on the Think in the Morning website via PayPal, at Gallery Bookshop and The Book Loft in Mendocino, at The Book Store & Vinyl Cafe in Fort Bragg and as an ebook or paperback at Amazon, Barnes & Noble and other online outlets.

 This is the final excerpt we will be posting.

 The drive south was long, hot, and boring, up and down through hills and towns, monotonous stretches between.
 Devon’s engine roared the familiar refrain of those he loved: Eric, Mia, Margot, Shawna; Eric, Mia, Margot, Shawna.